-The Netherlands is also taking note from Germany's initiative Night of Live to draw attention to the country's struggling sector
+The Netherlands are also taking note from Germany's initiative Night of Live to draw attention to the country's struggling sector

 Sign up for IQ Index